iilei/terraform-provider-idgen/README.rst

       }

 .. note::
    proquint seeds are treated as numbers or IPv4 addresses when possible for canonical behavior.
-For that reason, if high entropy is desired, add a non-numeric component to the seed string to the seed string to force random generation.
+For that reason, if high entropy is desired, add a non-numeric component to the seed string to force random generation.

 Notes
 ~~~~~